deepset-ai/haystack/docs/_src/api/api/document_store.md

 be recreated.
 - `metadata_config`: Which metadata fields should be indexed.
 Should be in the format `{"indexed": ["metadata-field-1", "metadata-field-2", "metadata-field-n"]}`.
+Indexing metadata fields is a prerequisite to allow filtering of documents by metadata values.
 - `validate_index_sync`: Whether to check that the document count equals the embedding count at initialization time

 <a id="pinecone.PineconeDocumentStore.write_documents"></a>